 Instructions

 - Preheat the oven to 350°.
-Line a 24 count mini-muffin or 12 count regular muffin pan with liners.
+Line a 6 count regular muffin pan with liners.

-- In a large bowl whisk together cashew butter, almond butter, applesauce, lemon juice, date syrup, vanilla extract, cinnamon, nutmeg, salt, baking powder and eggs until smooth.
-Stir in shredded carrots, raisins, nuts and coconut.
+- In a large bowl whisk together cashew butter, applesauce, coconut sugar, vanilla extract, cinnamon, and baking soda until smooth.
+Beat in egg, and then stir in coconut flour, shredded carrots, raisins, nuts and flaked coconut until well combined.

-- Scoop the batter into the prepared pan using a small cookie dough scoop.
-Sprinkle tops with a few extra chopped nuts and coconut shreds.
-Bake until puffed and a cake tester inserted in the center comes out clean (about 15 minutes for mini muffins and about 20 minutes for regular muffins).
-Transfer to a rack and let cool to room temperature
+- Scoop the batter into the prepared pan using an ice cream scoop.
+Bake until puffed and tops are set (about 20-22 minutes).
+Transfer to a wire rack and let cool to room temperature.

 Recommended Products